 Long-term eye care after laser eye surgery

 Looking after your eyes after having had laser eye surgery is mostly a matter of common sense.
-You should have your eyes checked by an ophthalmologist or optometrist every 3-4 years to check for serious eye conditions such as glaucoma, macular degeneration or cataracts.
+You should have your eyes checked by an optometrist every 2-4 years to check for serious eye conditions such as glaucoma, macular degeneration or cataracts.

 Wear sunglasses when you are exposed to increased sunlight.